Plan B isn’t the same thing as the abortion pill. It doesn’t cause abortion or miscarriage.

 But others believe that pregnancy begins with fertilization.

 The confusion around Plan B appears to be related to the possibility that it could work after fertilization.
-However, most research to date indicates that Plan B does not work after fertilization.
+But most research indicates that Plan B does not work after fertilization.

 |Plan B||Medication abortion|